Slaughter of the Knezes: Background

-The Janissaries renewed terror against the Serbs, plundering and killing in the interior of the Pashalik, then proceeded to capture Belgrade and Mustafa Pasha in July 1801, murdering him in December, then ruled the Pashalik with a Vizier as their puppet.
+The Janissaries renewed terror against the Serbs, plundering and killing in the interior of the Pashalik, then proceeded to capture Belgrade and Mustafa Pasha in July 1801, murdered him in December, then ruled the Pashalik with a Vizier as their puppet.
 The Janissaries were led by Aganlija, Kučuk-Alija, Mula-Jusuf and Mehmed-aga Fočić.
 The Pashalik became a haven for Janissaries and other bandits, coming from Bosnia, Albania and elsewhere in Rumelia.
-They came into conflict with the Serbs, sipahi and ordinary Turks.
+They came into conflict with the Serbs, sipahi (noble cavalry) and ordinary "Turks".
 The Janissaries, called the Dahije, abolished the Serbs' rights, banished unsupportive sipahi and invited Muslims from nearby sanjaks which they used to control the Serbs.

 Hadži-Ðera and Hadži-Ruvim with conspirators.